 Here we go again.
-On Monday of this week Minneapolis police officer Derek Chauvin arrested George Floyd, and used a restraint hold (kneeling on his neck) that either killed him outright, or certainly contributed to his death.
+On Monday May 25th Minneapolis police officer Derek Chauvin arrested George Floyd, and used a restraint hold (kneeling on his neck) that either killed him outright, or certainly contributed to his death.

 We must lament, and we must act.
 This week some of the resources that are once again being shared include:

 a poignant recognition of the paternalistic racism of “good white people”